trenskow/config/README.md

 		required: true,
 		range: '-65536'
 	}
-});
+}, /* options = { defaults: { unknownKeys: 'allow' } } */);
 ````

 The above example will throw an error in the data cannot be validated.
 It will, though, because of *isvalid* works, convert the port to a `Number`.

-> Validating replaces the exported data of the module – so you only have to validate once.
+Validating replaces the exported data of the module – so you only have to validate once.

+> The options (shown in the example) is for *isvalid* and can be provided optionally.
+The comment is there to show what the *config* uses as default.
+See the *isvalid* documentation to see available options.

 # LICENSE